Aman2233/my-website/docs/Programming/Headers.md

 }
 ```

-but now we need to create a header file to be able to comple these two as one without having to add the fuction definition in the main function:
+but now we need to create a header file to be able to comple
+these two as one without having to add the fuction definition in
-to do that we create a header.h file which then allows us to define all our functions.
+the main function to do that we create a header.h file which then
+allows us to define all our functions.

 ```c
 file: header.h